kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

 Before you run the above command, remmeber that we still have the `quickstart` enclave hanging around from the previous section.
-To [clean up the previous enclave][kurtosis-clean-reference] for use with our new `main.star` file above, run:
+To [clean up the previous enclave][kurtosis-clean-reference] and execute our new `main.star` file above, run:

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart main.star
 ```

 :::info
+The `--enclave` flag is used to specify the enclave to use for that particular run.
+If one doesn't exist, Kurtosis will create an enclave with that name - which is what is happening here.
+Read more about `kurtosis run` [here][kurtosis-run-reference].

-This "clean-and-run" process will be your dev loop for the rest of the quickstart as we add more services and operations to our distributed application.
+This entire  "clean-and-run" process will be our dev loop for the rest of the quickstart as we add more services and operations to our distributed application.
 :::

 You'll see in the result that the `quickstart` enclave now contains a Postgres instance: